Mathilde Ollivier: Early life

 She was born and brought up in Montparnasse, Paris.
 She studied drama and dance at the Conservatoire de Paris and the Cours Simon before going to the Paris International Academy of Dance.

 Career

 Modeling

 Her modeling career has included appearing in the March 2016 edition of Vogue, the October 2016 edition of Purple, and the April 2017 edition of Twin.

 Acting

-On the French stage, Ollivier has appeared in productions of Dangerous Liaisons and in Mistinguett.
-Ollivier appeared as Chloe, a French citizen stranded in a Nazi-occupied village ravaged by war, when American troops arrive with a mission in J. J. Abrams's 2018 horror film Overlord.
-She has filmed 2019's Boss Level with Mel Gibson and Naomi Watts.
-She was cast in Sister of the Groom with Alicia Silverstone in which Silverstone tries to prevent Ollivier marrying her brother.
+On the French stage, Ollivier appeared in productions of Dangerous Liaisons.

+She starred in J. J. Abrams's 2018 horror film Overlord, portraying Chloe, a Frenchwoman in a Nazi-occupied war-ravaged French village, into which American troops are sent with a mission on the eve of D-Day.
+In the 2021 film Boss Level, Ollivier was cast alongside Mel Gibson and Naomi Watts.
+She appeared in Sister of the Groom with Alicia Silverstone in 2020.

 Ollivier produced the 2018 documentary Upright Women about the plight of women in Burkina Faso enslaved and forced into marriage.